GuillaumeGomez/process-viewer/README.md

  * Linux
  * Raspberry
  * Mac OSX
+ * Windows

 Please run it in release mode to have good performance:

 ```bash
 cargo run --release
 ```

+### Building/running on Windows

+You'll need to follow the [gtk-rs installation guide](http://gtk-rs.org/docs/requirements.html#windows).
+If you still have issues to run the generated binary, just copy the `.dll`s into the executable's folder.

 ### Running on Raspberry